 Want to go the extra mile?
-Have the new hire’s team sign a welcome card or craft a sign to hang in their home workspace, then send it for delivery on their first day of work.
+Have the new hire’s team collaborate on a welcome card or craft a sign to hang in their home workspace, then send it for delivery on their first day of work.

 2. Send not one, but two welcome emails